 This includes all capital and operating expenditures.
-See: Expenditures, Capital Expenditures, Operating Expenditures
+See: Expenditures, Capital Expenditures, Operating Expenditures TOTAL FTES:

-TOTAL FTES:

-These are all Librarian and Non-Librarian (Other Staff) FTEs.
-See: Staff FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio
+This is the count of all Librarian (MLS and Non-MLS) and Non-Librarian (Other Staff) FTEs.
+See: Staff FTEs, Librarians, MLS Librarians, Non-MLS Librarians, Other Staff, Population to Staff Ratio TOTAL REVENUE:

-TOTAL REGISTERED BORROWERS: